 Theme music ‘Sandbox’ by Rudists.

 Help us fund Season Three of Drinks Adventures by purchasing your limited edition drink coasters here.

-Four Pillars Gin distiller Cameron Mackenzie on taking Australian gin global: Full transcript
+Four Pillars Gin distillery founder Cameron Mackenzie on taking Australian gin global: Full transcript

-James Atkinson: Cam, thanks so much for joining me on the Drinks Adventures podcast.
+James Atkinson: Cam Mackenzie of Four Pillars Gin distillery, thanks so much for joining me on the Drinks Adventures podcast.

 Cam Mackenzie: Absolute pleasure, James.
 Good to be here.

 James Atkinson: When I was just sitting downstairs I was reading a little bit of background about Four Pillars Gin distillery and it sort of struck me there’s still quite a few things that I don’t know about the business.
 Being in Sydney, I’ve obviously had a fair bit to do with Stu, but never met you before and I don’t know about the third co-founder.
 How did the three of you come together to launch the brand?

 Cam Mackenzie: Well, first let me apologise for anything Stu has said and done in the past.
 We do that a lot in this business.
 Stu and I have been mates for … We worked it out and just recently.
 We’ve been mates for 20 years.
 He and I met in the wine industry 20 years ago.
 I was an athlete trying to make the Sydney Olympic Games as a 400 metre runner.
 I’d come back from the Atlanta Olympics in ’96.
 I ran in the four by four relay, and I was quite keen to try and make the Sydney team.